blogjunkie/genesis-coauthors-plus/readme.txt

 With this setup, you can create guest authors without creating a user profile for them, just create a 'Guest Author' via the Co-Authors Plus plugin, and include that guest author in your post.
 Genesis Co-Authors Plus will then take care of displaying the guest author/s on the front end.

-To enable the Genesis author box please follow the [instructions on the StudioPress website](http://my.studiopress.com/snippets/author-box/).
+To enable the Genesis author box please follow the [instructions on this website](http://slickwp.com/add-author-box-genesis-blog/).

 = Credit =
 Created by Jean Galea.
-Need a [WordPress Freelance Developer](http://www.jeangalea.com/services/wordpress-consultancy-development/)?
+Also take a look at my [WordPress RSS Import plugin](http://www.wprssaggregator.com/)

 == Installation ==